Whether you are a cooking disaster, Masterchef wannabe or true gourmet, there are dozens of apps to help you on your culinary journey.

 Along with ingredients and preparation instructions, each recipe includes user reviews and photos.

-Allrecipes Dinner Spinner caters for cooks of all abilities, with 1000s of videos with step by step instructions for trainee chefs.
+Allrecipes Dinner Spinner caters for cooks of all abilities, with thousands of videos with step by step instructions for trainee chefs.

 Cooking a meal with lots of different components means having to keep an eye on lots of different cooking times.
 This can quickly get confusing if you’re juggling a phone and oven timer.
-Thyme makes cooking that little bit easier, by letting you to set timers for five things simultaneously.
+Thyme makes cooking that little bit easier by letting you set timers for five things simultaneously.

 Set a timer by tapping one of the four plates or the oven, select the time and wait for the alert.

-You’ll soon wonder how you coped without this incredibly useful app.
+It's so useful you'll soon wonder how you coped without it.

 It’s not a cooking app, but if you’re food planning for the week or month, mySupermarket lets you compare grocery prices from the UK’s major supermarkets.

-mySupermarket includes Cashback vouchers, exclusive offers and Multibuys, saving - it claims - an average of 30% every supermarket shop.
+mySupermarket includes Cashback vouchers, exclusive offers and Multibuys.
+It claims it can save you an average of 30% every supermarket shop.

 5: Just Eat